jingyi106/Customer-Analytics-Freemium/README.md

 4. Compare Losigtic Regression and Decision Tree.
 5. Target customers who could bring in the most profits by providing them free subscription for three months

+Since it's an academic course project, the code cannot be uploaded.